 - white privilege and migrant justice;

-- worker rights and slave labor;
+- worker rights and slave labour;

 - environmental racism and food insecurity;